iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 The output of this command should list several systems, most notably:

-- **data.iplantcollaborative.org** - this is the iPlant Data Store.
-Files here are also accessible through the iPlant Discovery Environment.
+- **data.iplantcollaborative.org** - this is the Cyverse Data Store.
+Files here are also accessible through the Cyverse Discovery Environment.
-- **s3-demo-03.iplantc.org** - this is a demo system that we have shared with you today for this course.
-- **ncbi** - this is a read-only reference to NCBI
+- **ncbi** - this is a read-only reference to

 Most interactions with data storage systems use the "files" commands that are discussed in the next session.
 Next, let's look at the execution systems, but rather than just give you the command, can you figure it out?
 To see what kind of arguments the ``systems-list`` command accepts, try this: